bramvreugd/LOLIN_I2C_MOTOR_Library/README.md

-# Arduino library for the new LOLIN I2C MOTOR Shiled
+# Arduino library for the new LOLIN I2C MOTOR Shield
 ### Installation
 - Clone this repository into Arduino/libraries